ben-z/Silent-Sync/README.md

 Silent Sync is built for simplicity and clearance.
 With minimal setup, it automates the uploading process of working with a remote server.

+*Warning: this plugin is not yet compatible with **windows**, please check back in a week or two as it's under active development :smile:.
+(Of course, any help is greatly appreciated!)*

 ## Installation

 ```bash